Psychoeducational Testing

 Self-pay, with possible reimbursement

-We are an out-of-network practice.
+This is an out-of-network practice.
 Some clients with out-of-network benefits choose to seek partial reimbursement from their insurer after paying privately.
-We provide superbills on request for you to submit.
-Reimbursement is determined solely by your plan, so we'd encourage you to check your out-of-network coverage in advance.
-Details are on our fees & insurance page.
+Superbills are provided on request for you to submit.
+Reimbursement is determined solely by your plan, so checking your out-of-network coverage in advance is encouraged.
+Details are on the fees & insurance page.

 Common questions